The New Sound: Release and promotion

+Greep, in 2025, during his album tour in Mexico City.

 To release the album, Greep signed a one-album deal with Rough Trade Records, who had previously released each of Black Midi's studio albums: "I got a one-album deal with Rough Trade, and that was after I'd already done most of the recording.
 The album was basically finished, but then the producer [Seth Evans] had to pay a mixing engineer, so I went to Rough Trade and it was great.
 They said, 'Alright, the album's already done, so that's it.'
 There was no 'It needs a single' or anything.
 It's never been like that with them anyway."

 Greep announced a listening party for the album on 9 September 2024 at Williamsburg Pizza in the Bushwick neighborhood of Brooklyn, New York.
 Winners of a raffle were given the chance to listen to the album a month before its release with Greep in a trolley across Brooklyn.
 Later that week, Greep made his live solo debut in the United States with four shows in New York City held in four different small venues, joined by a backing band of percussionist Santiago Moyano, drummer Charlie Schefft, bassist David Strawn and keyboardist Cameron Campbell.
 The New Sound was released on 4 October 2024 through Rough Trade Records on 2xLP and CD.

 Greep also added an October–December 2024 tour of Europe, a winter 2025 tour of the United States, February 2025 dates in Japan and further spring 2025 dates in the United States.